 - Teach your children to wash their hands regularly

 - Wash your hands every time after changing babies nappies or helping children toilet.

-Now that you know more about hand, foot and mouth disease, you may want to arm yourself with more expert health advice, see our Common childhood illnesses section.
+Now that you know more about hand, foot and mouth disease, you may want to know about 6 common contagious infections kids get from school.
+Or, for more expert health advice check out Health and wellbeing section.